ramasubramanyamvarahabhatla/mycode/README.md

 To begin with I will be developing various components which are responsive, accesible and modular.

 1. widgets -
-a. auto-complete with chips
+a. auto-complete with chips ,
-b. image courousal
+b. image courousal ,
-c. star rating
+c. star rating ,
-d. text - on - banner image
+d. text - on - banner image ,
-e. todo list
+e. todo list,
+f. button states

 2. components -
    accordian